-Charging an EV: the difference between AC and DC electricity
+Charging an EV: what is the difference between AC and DC current?

-However, unlike when selecting the correct nozzle at the petrol station, you never need to worry about which ‘fuel’ you put in your electric car.
-It’s all handled by the charging unit and the car itself.
-So, what is the difference between AC and DC – and how does this affect charging times for your electric car?
+However, unlike when choosing the correct nozzle at the petrol station, you never need to worry about which fuel you put in your electric car; it’s all handled by the charging unit and the vehicle itself.

 What is AC?